Patient education: Testicular cancer (Beyond the Basics)

 Side effects and complications related to treatment depend upon the type of treatment used and the severity of the disease.

-If possible, collection should be started before surgical removal of the testicle and before chemotherapy or radiation therapy; this allows the greatest number and healthiest sperm to be stored.
+If possible, collection should be started before surgical removal of the testicle and before chemotherapy or radiation therapy; this allows the most and healthiest sperm to be stored.

 Even men with very low sperm counts (before cancer treatment) should be encouraged to store their sperm.
 Intracytoplasmic sperm injection (ICSI) is a type of infertility treatment that requires a very small number of sperm.